-When you mention the word “Bundaberg”, there are two drinks that instantly spring to mind: Bundaberg Rum and Bundaberg Ginger Beer.
-Though not a huge fan of rum, I do love ginger beer, and I drink a bottle of the famously named soft drink each week.
+When you think of Bundaberg, two drinks instantly come to mind: Bundaberg Rum and Bundaberg Ginger Beer.
+Although I’m not particularly fond of rum, I enjoy drinking a bottle of the famously named ginger beer each week.

-The decision to spend New Year’s Eve in Bundaberg was an unexpected one.
-My nephew has family in Bundaberg and has spent the last week here.
-This meant, a 6-hour drive each way from Lismore to pick him up.
+Spending New Year’s Eve in Bundaberg was an unexpected decision.
+My nephew had been staying with his family in Bundaberg for the past week, which required a six-hour drive each way from Lismore to pick him up.

-“You definitely feel like you’re in Queensland,” one of the group said over dinner last night.
-The heat, and the Queensland savannah country, all make you feel quite different from life back Northern NSW.
+“Definitely feels like we’re in Queensland,” one of the group remarked over dinner last night.
+The heat and Queensland’s savannah country create a unique atmosphere that distinguishes it from life back in Northern NSW.
 Even the cars look different up here, with far more 4WDs on the road.
-Though I slept a fair bit of the way, it was a welcome change to do something a little different.
+Although I slept for a fair bit of the journey, it was a welcome change to do something a little different.

-But when I checked in with a colleague who lives in Bundaberg, seeking his travel tips, he recommended the much smaller, Kalki Moon Distillery, named after the Bundaberg suburb, Kalkie.
+Of course, when you’re in Bundaberg, it’s almost obligatory to visit the factories where these world-renowned drinks are produced.
+But when I asked a colleague who lives in Bundaberg for travel suggestions, he recommended the smaller Kalki Moon Distillery, named after the Bundaberg suburb, Kalkie.

-As we took part in an hour-long organised tour of the distillery, the owner and founder told us he had worked for over a decade as a Master Distiller at the much larger “bear”, the Bundaberg Rum Distillery.
-Since going out on his own, he has created a boutique label, making vodka, gin, and rum.
-The distillery, he told us, had grown dramatically since opening in 2017.
+During the hour-long guided tour of the distillery, the owner and founder informed us that he had worked as a Master Distiller at the much larger “bear,” the Bundaberg Rum Distillery, for over a decade.
+Since going out on his own, he has established a boutique label that produces vodka, gin, and rum.
+The distillery, he informed us, had grown exponentially since its establishment in 2017.

 His talk was well-received by the 30 or so people on the tour.
 He filled in lots of detail, which I barely knew, about where he sources the products, about distillation, and about how he creates the different products.
 He described this “family and friends” project with passion.